SolisAU/elasticsearch-plaso-pipelines/README.md

 Pull down the project and run `make install`.
 This will create a bunch of ElasticSearch pipelines, with the primary (starting) one being called `plaso`.

-You then need to create an index template (ie: default) in ElasticSearch that pushes indexes with a certain name to use that pipeline.
+You then need to create an index template (ie: plaso) in ElasticSearch that pushes indexes with a certain name to use that pipeline.

 Mine looks like this:

 ```
 {
-  "order": 0,
+  "order": 1,
   "index_patterns": [
-    "o365-*",
     "plaso-*",
     "dfir-*",
-    "iis-*",
-    "siem*"
   ],
   "settings": {
     "index": {